geb/geb/doc/manual/src/chapters/060-configuration.md

 * **a string** - wait for the content using the _wait preset_ with this name from the configuration
 * **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
 * **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

+### Waiting during HTML parsing

+Sometimes the driver times out when trying to find the root HTML element when parsing the page.
+This manifests itself in an error similar to:

+    org.openqa.selenium.NoSuchElementException: Unable to locate element: {"method":"tag name","selector":"html"}
+    Command duration or timeout: 576 milliseconds
+    For documentation on this error, please visit: http://seleniumhq.org/exceptions/no_such_element.html

+You can prevent this error from happening by configuring a wait timeout to use when the driver is locating the root HTML element.

+To enable waiting for the root HTML element when parsing the page, set:

+    htmlParseWaitEnabled = true

+By default, the parse wait timeout is the same as the default wait timeout of `5` seconds.
+To specify a different wait timeout, use the `htmlParseWaitTimeout` config value:

+    htmlParseWaitTimeout = 10

 ### Unexpected pages